MarkGravestock/MarkGravestock.TestTools/ReadMe.md

 as both types of [Test Doubles](http://xunitpatterns.com/Test%20Double%20Patterns.html).

 - [Moq](https://github.com/Moq/moq4).
 Default choice, as it says no wierd record/replay which supports clean [AAA] style tests.
+- [AutoFixture.AutoMoq]

+#### Test Data

+Creating Test Data for automated tests in a way that highlights the relevant part of the inputs in the Arrange phase of the test is important and the following libraries can help

+- [AutoFixture](https://github.com/AutoFixture/AutoFixture).
+Helps to create anonymous variables to simplify the Arrange phase, and allow the focus to be on the values that are relevant to the specific test.
+It can support the [Test Data Builder Pattern](http://www.natpryce.com/articles/000714.html) and can also support
+[SUT Factory](https://blog.ploeh.dk/2009/02/13/SUTFactory/).
+Supporting a SUT Factory is important as it allows the reduction of duplication of SUT creation [see SUT API Encapsulation](http://xunitpatterns.com/Test%20Utility%20Method.html#SUT%20API%20Encapsulation).
+- [AutoFixture.Xunit](https://www.nuget.org/packages/AutoFixture.Xunit2).
+Creates anonymous variables for XUnit Theory.
+This can cut down the amount of boiler plate code again by supplying anonymous variables and SUTs as parameters to the test methods.
+- [AutoFixture.AutoMoq](https://www.nuget.org/packages/AutoFixture.AutoMoq).
+Allows AutoFixture to create mock objects using moq.
+It acts as an [Automocking Container](https://blog.ploeh.dk/2010/08/19/AutoFixtureasanauto-mockingcontainer).

 #### ATDD Tools

 [Examples are here](https://github.com/MarkGravestock/SpecByExampleCSharp)

+#### TODO

+- Contract Testing tools - e.g. Pact